 It is impossible to say for sure, but you should plan on at least 2 hours and it may take much longer depending on how many other people have tickets that day and how many ADA’s are working the Courtroom.

 What is the best outcome for a speeding ticket?

 Generally speaking a reduction to a non-moving violation such as improper equipment is the best outcome short of a dismissal.
 If the ADA won’t give you an improper equipment then the next best outcome is either a reduction to 9 over or 5 over or perhaps a PJC depending on your driving record and what State your license is from.

 How much does improper equipment cost?

 How do I get a reduction to improper equipment?

 Currently there is a NC State law that says the ADA can’t give you an Improper Equipment if you were charged with going more than 25 mph over the limit.
-Mecklenburg County has an informal cutoff of 18 mph over the limit in addition to no other tickets in the last 3 years.
+Mecklenburg County has a soft informal cutoff of 18 mph over the limit in addition to no other tickets in the last 3 years.
 Union County has a somewhat hard cutoff of no improper equipment if going more than 75 mph.
 Just because you appear to meet the criteria to be eligible for a reduction to improper equipment does not mean you will receive one.
 The rules sometimes change without notice and are always on a case by case basis.
 The officer may have written notes on the ticket submitted to the Court (different than your copy) such as you were argumentative or were driving aggressively that backfire on you.
 This is another reason to hire a lawyer- to see those officer notes!